LaWebcapsule/directus9/packages/create-directus-extension/readme.md

-# create-directus-extension
+# create-directus9-extension

-A small util that will scaffold a Directus extension.
+A small util that will scaffold a Directus9 extension.

 ## Installation

 This package is meant to be used through `npm` or `yarn`:

 ```
-npm init directus-extension
+npm init directus9-extension
 ```

 ```
-yarn create directus-extension
+yarn create directus9-extension
 ```